ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_grayscale_601.png)](gray_grayscale_601.png)

-As you can see there is a slight different in intensity levels for the different red, green and blue color channels.
+As you can see, there is a slight difference in intensity levels for the red, green and blue color channels.

-However there a many other methods, and meanings of 'gray-scale'...
+However, there are many other methods, and meanings of 'gray-scale'...

 For example, you can drain all the color out of the image by using the [Modulate Operator](#modulate), to set all color saturation levels to zero.